PaulSolt/CompositeXib/README.md

-CompositeXib - Custom UIView's loaded from .xib files
+Custom UIView's loaded from .xib files
 ============

 Composite .xib Loading for custom UIView's created using Interface Builder.
 See two ways to load, either using an existing .xib file, or programmatically with code.
 I use autolayout, which is a little scary, but worth learning for the ease in alignment/sizing between different views.